INTERVIEW WITH @brandonverdura

-A Photographer, spearfisherman and USCG rescue swimmer.
+A Photographer, spear fisherman and USCG rescue swimmer.
 His photography is inspirational and unique.
-It was a real pleasure to learn more about Brandon @brandonverdura
+It was a real pleasure to learn more about Brandon.

 Firstly, can you start with a little bit about yourself?

 I was born and raised in South Florida with a second home in the water.
-It is water after all, that my inspiration and creativity flows from.
-The ever changing reality that is always there, but rarely appreciated.
+It is water after all that my inspiration and creativity flows from.
+The ever-changing reality that is always there, but rarely appreciated.
 It is what helped me find my love for photography.
 My father has a strong passion for the water and that same passion was instilled in me at a young age.
-I later joined the Coast Guard to become a rescue swimmer in order to help those who enjoy the ocean as much as I do.
+I later joined the Coast Guard to become a rescue swimmer to help those who enjoy the ocean as much as I do.
 It was while in the Coast Guard that I purchased a GoPro and my love for photography started.
-If you would have told me three years ago that I would love photography, I would have said you were crazy, as I did not consider myself a “creative type”.
+If you had told me three years ago that I would love photography, I would have said you were crazy, as I did not consider myself a “creative type”.
 I played sports, jumped out of helicopters, and enjoyed shooting fish.
-But photography opened up a side of me I had no clue existed.
+However, photography opened up a side of me; I had no clue existed.

 What would you say inspires your current vision?

 I am currently inspired by videography.
 It is another creative outlet that I am excited to learn and explore.
 I originally purchased my GoPro to make spearfishing videos, and a year later, I bought my first DSLR.
 So I stopped making videos to focus on photography.
 I am also fascinated by waves.
 Growing up in Florida, I was never able to witness an actual wave.